 Our viewMatemwe Lodge - or, as it's still often known, Matemwe Bungalows - is a relaxed and friendly beach lodge which offers good service and a great atmosphere.
 We are delighted with the management team who are constantly looking for even more ways they can improve.

 For a much more exclusive experience in a more palatial accommodation – and the services of very handy personal butler – consider the neighboring sister-lodge of Matemwe Bungalows: the fantastic and exclusive Matemwe Retreat.

 Ideal length of stay: At least three nights

 Directions: It takes around 35 minutes to fly to Zanzibar from Dar es Salaam, and then it is a further one hour by car to Matemwe Bungalows.

 Food quality: Breakfast at Matemwe Bungalows is served from 7.00 – 10:00am and is an impressive array of fresh fruits, cereals, yoghurts, muffins and pancakes as well as a full cooked English breakfast if you are still hungry!

 Under the eye of Sabina – a food nutritionist – lunch (12:30 – 14:00) is usually served buffet-style and consists of a variety of fresh fish and salad dishes.
-We didn’t get a chance to try the food when we visited in December 2009 but when we visited in September 2008, Dorado and Octopus were on the menu, plus 3-bean, tomato and onion, mango and aubergine salads; vegetable quiche, sauerkraut salad; and an appetizing array of roast vegetables.
+We didn’t get a chance to have lunch when we visited in November 2013 but when we visited in 2011, Dorado and Octopus were on the menu, plus 3-bean, tomato and onion, mango and aubergine salads; vegetable quiche, sauerkraut salad; and an appetizing array of roast vegetables.